chriopter/christopher-eller.de/content/places/dortmund-coffee-shop/index.md

 ## The Coffee

-Their house blend is sourced from small farms in Ethiopia and Colombia, roasted on-site weekly.
-The baristas are highly skilled and take pride in their latte art.
+Their house blend is sourced from small farms in Ethiopia and Colombia,

-## What to Try

-Don't miss their signature cardamom bun - it pairs perfectly with a flat white.

-## When to Visit

-Weekday mornings are quiet and perfect for working or reading.
-Weekend afternoons tend to be busy with locals.